Energy, the Environment, and Justice

 - Use of new technologies such as carbon capture and scrubbers help reduce pollution

-- Governments are acknowledging and committing to correct environmental injustice issues (e.g., Justice40 in the US)
+- Some governments are acknowledging and committing to correct environmental injustice issues (e.g., the EU’s Just Transition Mechanism)

 Barriers